ahmedrizwan/RxRecyclerAdapter/README.md

 # RxRecyclerAdapter
-A Rx based generic RecyclerView Adapter Library.
+Rx based generic RecyclerView Adapter Library.

 ## How does it work?
 The library uses Databinding to send back the bindable layout, data item and position from the Adapter.